-Our values and supporting policies reflect our commitment to act ethically and with integrity.
+Our values of Trusted Expertise, Genuine Empathy and Bold Flexibility, alongside our supporting policies, reflect our commitment to always act ethically and with integrity.

-We have communicated this statement to all our colleagues to ensure there is a high level of understanding of the risks of modern slavery to our businesses and to our supply chain.
+We communicate this statement to all our colleagues to ensure there is a high level of understanding of the risks of modern slavery to our businesses and to our supply chain.

 National Living Wage

 Hodge is committed to being a fair and reasonable employer and ensures that salaries remain competitive within its market through a variety of methods, including role evaluations and external benchmarking.
-We ensure that all colleagues are paid at least the national living wage, regardless of age.
+We ensure that all colleagues are paid above the national living wage, regardless of age.

-Our third-party relationships are mostly with firms in the United Kingdom, that are considered to be low risk based on jurisdiction and very limited number of firms in US in low-risk sectors (such as Technology/software licenses).
+Whilst Hodge’s third-party and supplier relationships are mostly with firms in the United Kingdom, and are therefore considered to be low risk based on jurisdiction, and very limited number of firms in US in low-risk sectors (such as Technology/software licenses), Hodge nevertheless takes a proactive approach to eradicating Modern Slavery from its supply chain.

 Governance and risk management

 A governance and risk management framework are in place to support adherence to policies/procedures and to identify risks faced by Hodge.

 This is based on a “three lines of defence” model which includes the front line being responsible for risk identification, assessment and mitigation; the second line providing oversight and third line providing independent assurance.